Eagleshot/IntroductionToFastAPI/readme.md

 These interfaces allow you to explore, test, and interact with your API endpoints directly from your browser.

 # 7. Next Steps
 This was just a basic introduction to FastAPI.
-There are many more features and capabilities to explore if you are interested, such as:
+There are many more features and capabilities to explore - maybe we will look at them next week if we have time:

 * Authentication and security
 * Asynchronous programming